 - Who will continue to support me with this diagnosis?

 - Who I am responsible for telling (spouse, partner, friends)?

-How to share your diagnosis back to top
+How to share your diagnosis

 After deciding to share your diagnosis, consider when to tell your news.
 You may want to tell others about the diagnosis as soon as you get it.
 Or you may want to wait until you have had time to come to terms with your diagnosis.

 It was hard for everyone to accept the diagnosis.
 While my family had to come to terms with this new situation, so did I. I needed to put it out there so that we could begin dealing with the new me.

 LuPita G., Living with Alzheimer's disease

 To increase the likelihood of a comforting reaction when you tell your friends or family about the diagnosis, find a time when you can be alone and relaxed together.
 Give some thought to the conversation — what do you want to say?
 Consider writing your thoughts on paper and bringing that with you.

 When you share your diagnosis, you may want to talk about planning for the future or about how family and friends can help; you also may wish to explain more about Alzheimer's.

 Help those closest to you come to terms with your new situation by considering these questions: